The SBA is increasing EIDL limits up to $2,000,000. Here are the details

 - As a reminder, the SBA places a lot of restrictions on how you can use your EIDL Funds.
 You can't even invest the money in an interesting-bearing bank account.

 - Even in the case in which you are legally entitled to take this loan, doesn't mean it's the right thing for you.

+**New text:** - As a reminder, the SBA places a lot of restrictions on how you can use your EIDL Funds.
+You can't even invest the money in an interest-bearing bank account.

+- Even in the case in which you are legally entitled to take this loan, doesn't mean it's the right thing for you.